When I got to immigrant detention,

 Freedom for Immigrants is a nonprofit organization that monitors the human rights abuses faced by immigrants detained by ICE through a national hotline and network of volunteer visitors to immigrant detention centers.
 The hotline and the visitation are windows into the system, and through the stories they gather from immigrants, FFI advocates for the individual and pushes for policies to change the system.

 FFI met Sylvester when he was detained at Etowah County Jail, a detention center in Alabama.
 The detention center was going to close down so Freedom for Immigrants was able to get Sylvester transferred to Otay Mesa Detention Center, near his family in San Diego.
 He was able to get a bond hearing, something he was qualified for but had previously been denied.
 He was finally released on a $2,000 bond after 9 years in immigration detention.
 Yes, 9 years!
 He continued to fight his deportation orders after his release.

 If you meet Sylvester, you will not forget him or his smile.
 He loves to cook and is really good at it, so he made that his business once he got a work permit.
-Now Rafikiz Foods is a thriving food truck that you will find at street fairs all over southern CA.
+Now Rafikiz Foodz is a thriving food truck that can be found at street fairs all over southern CA.

 After everything he has gone through, his status is still unclear.
 With legal help, he has been able to get the felony charge reversed that he had been advised to plead guilty to so many years ago.
 His next step is to get a green card, which is permanent residency.
 Once he has had a green card for 5 years, he can apply to become a citizen.